 The title of this section is “Why Press Releases Were Great for SEO”.
 Notice the past tense.
 Press releases do not work the way that they once did.
 As Cherly Conner notes in her Forbes article: “Press releases are not (repeat NOT) effective as SEO tools.”

 But this doesn’t mean that you should not use them.
 More on this in a moment…

 How the Google Panda Algorithmic Changes Hit Press Release Sites

 We must always remember that it is in Google’s best interest to provide optimal search results because, in spite of all the amazing things that Google creates (can you say self-driving car?), the bulk of their revenue is still driven by Google search.
 If Internet users start searching elsewhere, the Google house of cards will come a-tumbling down.

 In their efforts to provide the best search results, Google updates their algorithm to weed out thin content that is of little use to Google searchers.
 And, quite surprisingly actually, many of the Press Release sites have avoided the Google slap…until now.

 Now, the headlines scream: Panda Pummels Press Release Websites!

-Yes, the latest Google algorithmic update—Panda 4.0 (mid-May 2014), has severely penalized some of the most respected press release websites like PRNewswire, who has seen a 63% drop in SEO visibility.
+Yes, many Google algorithmic updates of the past years have severely penalized some of the most respected press release websites like PRNewswire, who has seen a 63% drop in SEO visibility.